-Ethiopia's PM says army chief of staff shot thwarting coup
+Ethiopia says at least two senior officials killed in coup attempt in Amhara state

 Ethiopia is due to hold a national parliamentary election next year.
 Several opposition groups have called for the polls to be held on time despite the unrest and displacement.

-Writing by Elias Biryabarema; Editing by Simon Cameron-Moore
+Writing by Elias Biryabarema and Katherine Houreld; Editing by Raissa Kasolowsky